 WordPress Tight Login Security

-Make sure you replace the loopback IP (127.0.0.1) in the example above with the IP address of the machine you will be using to login.
-Once you have this setup, users attempting to access your login by using https://www.yoursite.com/wp-admin will be redirected to the homepage, or whatever URL you specify.
+Make sure you replace the IP (X.X.X.X) in the examples with the IP address of the machine you will be using to login.
+Once you have this setup, users attempting to access your login by using https://yoursite.com/wp-login.php -OR- https://www.yoursite.com/wp-admin will be redirected to the homepage, or whatever URL you specify.

 Important Note: If you are using Cloudflare on your WordPress website, the origin IP address of your site is being cloaked by default.
 This is a good thing but in order for the login security settings above to work, you’ll need to make an edit to your systems hosts file, pointing it to the origin IP of your WordPress website.
 The origin IP of your WordPress website will be the same IP that’s configured in your Cloudflare DNS settings for the A record and the WWW alias.

 Open your hosts file with your favorite text editor.
 The location of the hosts file on Mac or Linux is /etc/hosts and on Windows it’s C:\Windows\System32\drivers\etc\hosts.
-On a new line at the bottom of the hosts file add the origin IP of your WordPress website press tab and then type your domain, example below:
+On a new line at the bottom of the hosts file add the origin IP of your WordPress website press tab and then type your domain, example below (replace loopback IP with your webserver's origin IP address:

 127.0.0.1 yoursite.com